 2. What is your motivation?
 Make sure you know your purpose for fasting.
-Keep it always at the front of your mind so when your stomach starts to growl, you can remember why you’re giving your refrigerator the cold shoulder.
+Keep it always at the front of your mind so when your stomach starts to growl, you can remember why you’re giving your refrigerator the “cold” shoulder.
 Hunger has a way of sweet-talking us and reasoning with us to make us give in to those chips if we can’t think of a good reason why we shouldn’t.
 Many times we fail or struggle during a fast, simply because we lack motivation and purpose for our fasting.
-So, set your mind on what it is you will be petitioning God for and focus on it — not your hunger.
+So, set your mind on what it is you will be petitioning God for and focus on that — not your hunger.

 So He humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the Lord.

 **If you have health concerns you should check with your doctor before attempting any type of fast which will alter your normal food and liquid consumption.
 Use wisdom!
 Be safe!**